RobbieRotten/obsidian/content/Google Docs/Public International Law Notes.md

         - Montevideo Convention Arts 3, 6, 7.
         - Tinoco arbitration
         - Badinter Commission Opinion No 1.
-          - – recognition is ‘purely declaratory’
+          - – recognition is 'purely declaratory'
-          - – Recognition is a ‘discretionary act’
+          - – Recognition is a 'discretionary act'
       - Writings of the most Qualified Publicists
         - See H&S p 138
     - Modes of Recognition